Will You Pay Taxes On Compensation For Lost Wages?

 Every claim starts in one of two ways.
 First, there is the possibility that you were in a collision and filed through your personal injury protection insurance plan.
 That is the most common method for filing a claim in Tampa as we’re in a no-fault state.
 The second way to initiate a claim is when the at-fault driver was so extraordinarily negligent that it is possible for you to file a lawsuit against them for their actions.
 In Tampa, this is less common, but not impossible.

 One common misconception in Tampa, and throughout Florida, is that drivers cannot take legal action against another driver.
 However, the events of drunk driving, street racing, and extremely reckless behavior, it is an option.
-Determine how to file your claim by contacting Winters & Yonker, P.A.
-Our team of well-experienced attorneys fights to get the compensation that you deserve.
+Determine how to file your claim by contacting Winters & Yonker Personal Injury Lawyers Our team of well-experienced personal injury attorneys fights to get the compensation that you deserve.